Spartan-Velanjeri/fire_fighting_team_bots/README.md

 closely watching for a fire.
 As soon as a fire starts (represented by an Orange tile), the drone sends the coordinates (2D) of the fire and returns back to the ground station.
 As soon as this happens the AMR is dispatched from the ground station to the location.

+Currently busy with work, I will organise this repo in a few days.

-Due to certain constraints, I will put the Google Drive link for the project here
+So for now, I will put the Google Drive link for the project here

 More info about the project, do send me a mail @ parthanvelanjeri@hotmail.com